Southeast Alaska’s Famed Fishing Grounds

 Over 20 more rockfish species teem in Waterfall Resort fishing spots, swimming near rocky shores.
 Some species are pelagic (coastal and midwater dwellers); others are nonpelagic (deepwater dwellers).
 Most average one to six pounds, with some reaching up to 15 pounds and two feet long.
 There are no size restrictions on rockfish.

 Pelagic species include black, dusky, dark, widow, blue, and yellowtail rockfish.

-2017 Current Limits: The nonresident limit is five per day per person, with no annual limit.
+2017 Season Limits: The nonresident limit is five per day per person, with no annual limit.